CAMPING

 Beim Wildcamping lässt sich Gebirgslandschaft mit Blick auf den See wunderbar genießen

 Just stop in the wilderness and spend the night wherever you like - that's the idea of wild camping.
 Unfortunately, it's not quite that simple in reality.
-In many European countries, wild camping is subject to strict rules, or is even prohibited altogether.
+In many European countries, wild camping is subject to strict rules or is even prohibited altogether.

 What is wild camping anyway?

 For many travelers, this form of camping means a maximum feeling of freedom and flexibility.
-It is especially popular with nature-loving camping enthusiasts who want to spend a quiet vacation away from tourist hotspots and without direct camp neighbors.
+It is particularly popular with nature-loving camping enthusiasts who want to spend a quiet vacation away from tourist hotspots and without direct camp neighbors.

 Is wild camping allowed?

 Whether wild camping is allowed or not is actually not so easy to answer.
-The legal situation is very confusing and differs greatly from country to country.
+The legal situation is very confusing and varies greatly from country to country.
 The basis for wild camping in Europe is the so-called "Everyman's Right".
 But beware: this does not apply in all countries.

-The Everyman's Right does not apply in national parks and, in principle, not in cities.
-One of the most important conditions is that the nature and the locals are respected at any time.
+The right of public access does not apply in national parks or in cities.
+One of the most important conditions is that consideration is shown for nature and the locals at all times.

-Wild camping with the mobile home
+Wild camping with a motorhome

 Sleeping in the car

-Camping in nature
+Camping in the great outdoors

-Sleeping in the woods
+Sleeping in the forest

-Overnight in the field
+Spending the night in the field

 Where is wild camping allowed in Europe?